 Battling Well-Armed Bandits

 Deal with the traps, then turn your attention to the bandits.
-While the other bandits you encountered in this area have been worthy of little more than your contempt, these ones are strong enough to give you trouble, if you just rush in and attempt to bully your way to victory.
-The Bandit Leader is incredibly well armored, boasting a fine Armor Class and being capable of dishing out more damage than he rightfully should be capable of dealing a feat in which he’s aided by drinking one of his Potions of Enlarge Person.
+While the other bandits you encountered in this area have been worthy of little more than your contempt, these ones are strong enough to give you trouble if you just rush in and attempt to bully your way to victory.
+The Bandit Leader is incredibly well armored, boasting a fine Armor Class and capable of dishing out an unseemly amount of damage - a feat in which he’s aided by drinking one of his Potions of Enlarge Person.
 On top of this threat, there’s a Bandit Alchemist safely tucked away behind some rocks, who will make your life hell if you let them chuck bombs at you for any length of time.

 Defeat the bandits, then loot the Bandit Leader to find out what, exactly, made him such a tough nut to crack.
 The answer?
 His gear.
 He’ll leave behind a Masterwork Bastard Sword, a suit of Full Plate Mail, a Potion of Cure Serious Wounds, two Potions of Enlarge Person, a Belt of Mighty Constitution +2, Torag’s Pendant and the heavy shield Protector of the Unjust.
 This artifact is a Heavy Shield +2 that also gives its bearer a +2 Resistance bonus to Saving Throws.
 Furthermore, it imparts an additional +2 bonus to Armor Class and Saving Throws against outsiders of Lawful or Good alignment, and subsequently cannot be worn by Lawful or Good characters.
 Bad news for Valerie, but the shield will suit Harrim just fine.